foreverfl/vscode/api/references/contribution-points.md

 A `command` property indicates which command to run when selecting a menu item.
 A `submenu` property indicates which submenu to render in this location.

 When declaring a `command` menu item, an alternative command can also be defined using the `alt`-property.
-It will be shown and invoked when pressing `kbstyle(Alt)` while opening a menu.
-On Windows and Linux `kbstyle(Shift)` also does this, which is useful in situations where `kbstyle(Alt)` would trigger the window menu bar.
+It will be shown and invoked when pressing `Alt` while opening a menu.
+On Windows and Linux `Shift` also does this, which is useful in situations where `Alt` would trigger the window menu bar.

 Last, a `group` property defines sorting and grouping of menu items.
 The `navigation` group is special as it will always be sorted to the top/beginning of a menu.